A list of study materials to get your private pilot license with ease.

 The books mentioned here can be used by both PART 141 and PART 61 pilots.

 Some books are pricey, but you always get what you pay for.
-Most pilot training books are like an investment and can aid you throughout your entire flight training.
+Most pilot training books are like investments that can aid you throughout your entire flight training.

 Some books are essential, but the first two books are adequate to pass your private pilot knowledge test and checkride during your entire flight training.